-There was one woman added to the Board in 2020, and an additional female nominee will be appointed at the Meeting if elected, which would bring the representation of women on our Board to 38%.
+There was one woman added to the Board in 2021 for a total of three of eight directors who are women, including the Chair of the Board.
+If all nominees are elected, the representation of women on our Board will be 38%.
 The Company continues to actively engage in promoting diversity and awareness throughout the organization, with greater emphasis on developing diversity in leadership roles.